brianhill/ancient-astronomy/assignments/star_phases/index.md

 Rania demonstrated the use of the web version of [Stellarium](https://stellarium.org) to get rising and setting times.
 Stellarium works on all desktop platforms (web/Mac/Windows/Linux) and is free, so it is hard to beat.

 There are also lots of low-cost apps that run on smartphones.
-My go-tos for an iPhone app are Sky Guide by Fifth Star Labs and SkySafari 7 by Simulation Curriculum.
-Of course, if you were an ancient, you would have to sit out all night for most nights of a year to get the data that you can get while sitting indoors on a sofa.
+My go-tos for star-charting iPhone apps are Sky Guide by Fifth Star Labs and SkySafari 7 by Simulation Curriculum.

+Of course, if you were an ancient, you would have to sit out all night for most nights of a year to get the data that we can get while sitting indoors on a sofa.

+For this project though, using Stellarium on a desktop computer is your best bet.